 Nitrogen fixation is more robust when plants have steady access to all the necessary requirements for efficient photosynthesis.
 This feeds a steady abundance of carbohydrates to their microbial nitrogen-fixing partners in return for amino acid nitrogen.
 Biodynamic farms attain this level of mineral balance and photosynthetic efficiency when everything is working near optimum.
 This deserves replicated scientific trials, but it hardly makes sense to wait for funding when there isn’t any money to be made from the research.
 Farmers must simply try their hand at it.
 Some will undoubtedly succeed with relative ease while others will find it difficult for a variety of reasons.

-Unlike amino acid nitrogen, nitrates, nitrites and other nonorganic forms of nitrogen impair the silicon chemistry of the plant as well as the symbiosis between plants and their microbial partners in the soil.
+Nitrates, nitrites, and other nonorganic forms of nitrogen impair the silicon chemistry of the plant as well as the symbiosis between plants and their microbial partners in the soil — unlike amino acid nitrogen, .
 Raw manures and poorly composted manures, especially raw poultry manure, are extremely detrimental because of the nitrate burden they impose on the soil biology.
 Nitrates flush silicon out of both plants and soils.
 How well a plant picks up silicon from the soil depends, at least in part, on the level of actinomycete activity at its roots.
-This in turn depends on the extent to which the soil opens up and is aerated, which in turn depends on sulfur levels and soil microbes such as Archaea which digest siliceous rocks.
+This in turn depends on the extent to which the soil opens up and is aerated, which in turn depends on sulfur levels and soil microbes such as Archaea that digest siliceous rocks.
 The sensitive biochemistry of these activities, in both soils and plants, is impaired by high levels of nitrates.

 Biodynamic practices promote this activity as a way to achieve quality production that sustainably and efficiently rivals the yields of chemical agriculture.
 The bonus comes when environmental conditions are less than ideal.
-Then biodynamic production can easily surpass chemical yields.
+Biodynamic production can then easily surpass chemical yields.

-This article is in the July 2014 issue of Acres U.S.A.
+This article appeared in the July 2014 issue of Acres U.S.A.